 Whether you are interested in joining our team immediately or next academic year, we are glad you are interested in serving the Georgia Tech residential community.
 We hire students to serve both as Resident Assistants who live in the halls and serve a dedicated group of residents AND Student Assistants for our Area Office.
 Explore below to learn more about your student employment opportunities with Housing and Residence Life.

-The 2023-24 RA application will be open from Oct.
-31 to Dec.
-7. Check back here for more details.
+The 2023-24 RA application is closed.
+The 2024-25 RA application will open in October.
+Check back here for more details.
 We appreciate your interest in making community happen in our halls!

 Office Student Assistant